May 20–30, 2021

 The second proposition is really what I want to get at tonight.
 And it sounds mystical, I think, in a country like ours, and at a time like this when something awful is happening to a civilization, when it ceases to produce poets, and, what is even more crucial, when it ceases in any way whatever to believe in the report that only the poets can make. … Art is here to prove, and to help one bear, the fact that all safety is an illusion.James Baldwin, The Cross of Redemption: Uncollected Writings

-Walks will begin at The History Center located at 110 N Tioga St. Make sure your phone is fully charged and don’t forget your headphones!
-A limited supply of MP3 players and headphones will be available for use if needed.
+Walks begun at The History Center located at 110 N Tioga St. Make sure your phone is fully charged and don’t forget your headphones!
+A limited supply of MP3 players and headphones were available for use if needed.

 Thurs 5/20 – 6pm – 7pm – PREVIEW (pay what you will)